Avoiding Stress This Christmas

-As December rolls around, there are many of us who begin to get excitement.
+As December rolls around, there are many of us who begin to get excited.
 The nights get darker and the mornings get colder and most of us are looking forward to the first falling of snow, so we can fully embrace that Christmas is almost here.
 However, there’s a big proportion of us who dread the stress that the holiday season can bring with it.
 People prone to anxiety or just those who have a huge task on their hands can suffer from stress over the festive season.
 Cooking food for ten, buying and wrapping presents for the whole family and trying to get to work and back every day can all be a little too much for some people.
 Christmas is supposed to be a time of enjoyment, giving and relaxing so be sure to follow these points to try and reduce the stress that you feel over the holiday season.

 Organisation is your best friend when Christmas arrives.
 Don’t let it creep up on you, make sure you’re prepared in advance and you can avoid the last minute dashes.
 Forgetting the turkey until Christmas eve or leaving somebody off your Christmas shopping lists forces you out into the chaos of late shopping; which is enough to raise the blood level of the most healthy individual.
 Make a list of all the things you need to and begin to work your way down it as far in advance as possible.
 Obviously you can’t begin cooking your turkey any earlier than normal, but you can certainly buy early gifts and perhaps get all of your Christmas cards written well before you normally would.